elastic/ecs-logging-nodejs/helpers/README.md

 Note: This uses [fast-json-stringify](https://github.com/fastify/fast-json-stringify) for serialization.
 By design this chooses speed over supporting serialization of objects with circular references.
-This generally means that ecs-logging-js libraries will throw a "Converting circular structure to JSON" exception if an attempt is made to log an object with circular references.
+This generally means that ecs-logging-nodejs libraries will throw a "Converting circular structure to JSON" exception if an attempt is made to log an object with circular references.